-It can be taken from Figure 67 that remittance flows between Austria and Germany tend to be positive, i.e., more migrant money transfers go from Germany to Austria than the other way around.
+Figure 72 shows that remittance flows between Austria and Germany tend to be positive, i.e., more migrant money transfers go from Germany to Austria than the other way around.
 This is a fairly long-term trend, but the net inflows from Germany decline over time, in particular since 2009.
-Then the net inflow to Austria amounted to 141 million €; until 2016 the net inflow declined to 48 million € in 2016.
+Then the net inflow to Austria amounted to 141 million $\in$ ; until 2018 the net inflow declined to 37 million $\in$ .

 In contrast, the net outflow of remittances to Yugoslavia has lost its former dynamics.
-Partly because some of the former Yugoslav countries have become members of the European Union, partly because many former Yugoslavs have settled and start investing in Austria.
-Nonetheless there is still some net outflow of remittances to Yugoslavia, amounting to 47.5 million € in 2016.
+Partly because some of the former Yugoslav countries have become members of the European Union, partly because many former Yugoslavs have settled and started investing in Austria.
+Nonetheless there is still some net outflow of remittances to Yugoslavia (largely Serbia), amounting to 92 million € in 2018.